 What is IRS Letter 1865C?

-The IRS Letter 1865C is a notice typically sent out to employers and filers that have submitted paper ACA filings.
+The IRS Letter 1865-C, Information Return (Paper) Incomplete or Rejected for Processing, is a notice sent out to employers and filers that have submitted paper ACA filings that cannot be processed.
 This notice will inform the filer of the issue, but it is characteristically pretty vague.

 Some reasons that you could receive a Letter 1865C include: